sxhann/sxhann/README.md

 👋 Hey!
 I’m Sarah!
 Nice to meet you (˶ˆᗜˆ˵ )!

-╰⪼ 🫧 I’m interested in learning web dev, building some cool apps and some of other hobbies
+╰⪼ 🫧 I’m interested in learning web dev, building some cool apps and some other hobbies

 ╰⪼ 🌱 I’m currently learning html, css, javascript